|

 No listing of this recording as a Concert Hall Society release can

-be found in editions of the Schwann Long Playing Record Catalog,
+be found in editions of Schwann Long Playing Record Catalog, nor

-nor in the Gramophone, but it is assumed that the recording was
+in the catalogs of Gramophone, but it is assumed that the recording

-made in 1957, at the end of a fruitful period of making recordings
+edition , at the end of a fruitful period of making recordings in

 I have always liked and often admired Walter Goehr's uncomplicated